-Your job search should not occur in a vacuum: Your personal network of friends, family members, and neighbors, as well as all the colleagues you've had throughout your career, are a tremendous asset when it comes to finding a job.
+Are you looking for a new job?
+Your personal network of friends, family members, and neighbors, as well as all the colleagues you've had throughout your career, can be a tremendous asset when it comes to finding a job and building your career.

 One simple way to let everyone know you're looking for a new job is to send a letter or email message.
 Read tips on how to send a letter to your network.
-Then review a sample letter to send Use the sample as a template for your own letter.
-However, be sure to change the letter to fit your situation.
+Then review a sample letter to send.
+Use the sample as a template for your own letter, but be sure to change the letter to fit your situation.

 Tips for Writing a Job Search Announcement Letter